coordt/django-alphabetfilter/README.rst

 Django AlphaFilter was designed to work like Django's default ``date_hierarchy`` admin filter.
 It puts an clickable alphabet in the same location as the date hierarchy - at the top of the results list.

+**Changes in 0.6:**

+* Switched to Django querysets to retrieve letters.
+(Thanks to Ales Zabala Alava: https://github.com/shagi)

+* Django 1.4 compatible

 **Changes in 0.5:**

 * Added a new template tag to render the alphabet filter in a normal template using a queryset and field and optionally specified template.